diwanshuydv/ICS_CP_FANTASTIC_4/README.md

 ## Features

-- Registers the customer by assigning them unique ID and password.
+- Registers the customer by assigning them unique ID.
+- The customers can set up their own password.
-- It takes the orders from the customers and they can also view their status.
+- It takes the orders from the customers.
-- The customers can also check their bill and give their feedback.
+- The customers can also check their bill.

 ## How to Use